Domain extensions guide — What you need to know before you pick a domain name

 In the beginning of the internet age, domain extensions were extremely limited.
 As Make Use Of tells it, “In 1984, the Internet Assigned Numbers Authority (IANA) established the first six domain extensions: .com, .edu, .gov, .mil, .org and .net.
 Shortly after, the first two-character country code domain extensions (like .uk and .us) were established.
 In 1988, .int was also introduced.”

 Fast forward to today, and your domain and your domain extensions can be just as unique, and utterly fantastic, as you are.
 How unique?
-Let’s put it this way, there are more than 1,000 top-level domains for internet addresses online, and there are more scheduled to come online in the future with the latest being .kids slated to go live in November 2022 per the TLD-List.
+Let’s put it this way, there are nearly 1,600 top-level domains for internet addresses online, and there are more scheduled to come online in the future with the latest being .kids slated to go live in November 2022 per the TLD-List.

 Related: What is a domain name?